 We looked for standard running shoe features that offer stability for a variety of circumstances and extra support for wide feet, like good treads and solid construction that doesn’t cause your foot to roll one way or the other.

 Stability is especially important if you are an overpronator, suffer from Plantar Fasciitis, or if you have weaker ankles that make your feet roll out a lot.

 While additional stability features may add more weight to your shoe, don't worry when looking through our list because we made sure to find shoes with the perfect balance of stability without sacrificing much when it comes to responsiveness or adding too much weight to the shoe.

 If you’re investing your hard-earned money in a running shoe, you want it to keep up with you and last more than just a few months.

-Choosing shoes that are built to match your lifestyle, using proper shoe care, and wearing the right socks can all help increase the life of your shoes, but first, you have to have a shoe that can hold its own.
-We looked for shoes that had good construction and good materials that would make it more durable, as well as real user reviews that could testify to the overall durability of the shoe.
+We looked for shoes that had good construction and good materials that would make them more durable, as well as real user reviews that could testify to the overall durability of the shoe.

 When narrowing down your options, make sure that you are also sticking to shoes that can handle your needs.
 This means that you need to consider how far you plan on running with them, how many miles you want them to last for, and what kind of terrain you will be using them on.